CheeseLad/TysYoyoRedux144/description_workshop.txt

 v1.5 - Minor tweaks and fixes
-v1.6 - Updated for 1.4 (Removed The Hive, changes to shops, misc other changes) v1.7 - 1.4.4 port by CheeseLad
+v1.6 - Updated for 1.4 (Removed The Hive, changes to shops, misc other changes) v1.7 - 1.4.4 port by CheeseLad v1.8 - Added correct names and descriptions to all items,
+     - Fixed mechanic npc bug with extra items and shop expander mod,
+     - Added Simplified Chinese translation (thanks to wanghao9039 from the Discord server)